dasch-swiss/dsp-tools/docs/developers/user-data.md

-## How to ship data files to the user
+## How to Ship Data Files to the User

 Accessing non-Python files (a.k.a. resources, a.k.a data files) in the code needs special attention.